 Workmen’s Compensation Fund (WCF) was set up to replace the employer’s liability and to give prompt and equitable protection against injury, disease, disability, or death resulting from employment.
 It is the employer’s liability to pay a contribution solely to the WCF per year like an insurance premium.
 The contribution rate varies from 0.2 – 1.0% of wages based on the risk rating of the establishment type classified by industrial classification.
 The rate is used for the first four years of contribution.
 In the fifth year, the employer’s rate of contributions may increase or decrease depending upon the accident record of their business.

 An insured person is entitled to unemployment benefits on or after the eighth day from the date of becoming unemployed with the last employer.
-An employee who is an insured person is entitled to compensation benefits in case of unemployment provided that they have paid contributions for not less than six months within a period of 15 months prior to unemployment and meets certain specified conditions.
+An employee who is an insured person is entitled to compensation benefits in case of unemployment provided that they have paid contributions of no less than six months within a period of 15 months prior to unemployment and meets certain specified conditions.

 Companies with 100 employees or more are required to arrange for employee contributions to a Provident Fund.
 The employee pay their savings into the fund through the employer’s deduction from wages, and the employer pays the contribution into the fund at the rate of not less than 2% but not more than 15% of the wages.